Rānui Ngārimu: Notable works

 Ngārimu and Te Aue Davis wove Te Māhutonga (the Southern Cross), the Olympic cloak.
 Te Māhutonga is the cloak that has been worn by the flag bearer of the New Zealand Olympic team since the 2004 Olympics.
 It took over seven months to make and includes feathers from kiwi, tīeke (saddleback), toroa (albatross) and kākāpō.
 The design of the cloak incorporates a silver fern pattern (the emblem used by New Zealand sports teams).
 Te Māhutonga was named by Dame Te Atairangikaahu.

 Ngārimu also contributed to the making of the cloak Ngā Here o te Ao.
 Te Roopu Raranga Whatu o Aotearoa made the kākahu to celebrate the millennium.
 Other weavers that contributed to the cloak included Cath Brown, Te Aue Davis, Kahutoi Te Kanawa, Diggeress Te Kanawa, Clowdy Ngatai, Reihana Parata, Te Muri Turner, and Katerina Waiari.
 This cloak is now in the collection of the Te Roopu Raranga Whatu o Aotearoa.

 Ngārimu coauthored The Art of Māori Weaving, a book based on an exhibition of Māori weaving at Pātaka Museum in Porirua.
 The book was a finalist in the Montana Book Awards.
 This book was the culmination of Ngārimu's participation in the Māori Art Meets America exhibition that visited San Francisco in 2005.
 The weaving part of this exhibition went on to transform into “The Eternal Thread” and these taonga were exhibited in Portland, Oregon, Washington State, and at the Christchurch Art Gallery.
+In 2025, The Art of Māori Weaving was selected as one of the 180 most significant works of Māori-authored non-fiction.